Maximum Adjusted Scores for Handicap Purposes

 How do you know if you get them and on which holes?

-At the bottom of the Club scorecard you will see two rows entitled “Handicap, Men” and “Handicap, Women."
+On the Club scorecard you will see two rows entitled “HDCP, Men” and “HDCP, Women."
 These rows are known the Stroke Index Allocation, or informally as “stroke holes” or “handicap holes”.

 Each hole has its own stroke allocation value, 1 through 18.
 (There is a complex formula used to determine which hole gets which value, but for now it is simpler to state that the allocations are based somewhat on the difficulty of the hole: value 1 for the hardest hole, value 18 for the easiest hole.)
 See the chart below which indicates the current Stroke Index Allocation for holes on the front nine.

-A woman with a course handicap of 10 will similarly get a stroke on the 10 most difficult holes for women, that is, with a Stroke Index Allocation of 1 through 10.
-If she scores 9 on Hole #1 she will not get a Stroke Allocation because it is only the 12th most difficult for women.
+A woman with a course handicap of 10 would similarly get a stroke on the 10 most difficult holes for women, that is, with a Stroke Index Allocation of 1 through 10.
+If she scores 9 on Hole #1 she would not get a Stroke Allocation because it is the13th most difficult for women.
 Her maximum adjusted score is Par (4) + Double Bogey (2) + Stroke Allocation (0) = 6.

 In both examples, the players' gross scores are still 9.
 The adjusted scores are only used for the purpose of updating their handicaps.